schtauffen/rslox/README.md

 ## Development
 While developing, if you would like auto-running check and tests you can install cargo-watch and then run `./scripts/tdd`.
-You can then also have an auto-restarting rslox repl by opening a second terminal and then run `./scripts/repl`.
+You can then also have an auto-restarting rslox repl by opening a second terminal and running `./scripts/repl`.

 ## Acknowledgements